 The world was not ready for COVID-19.
 We must get the basics right so that we are prepared to face the next pandemic.

-We urge heads of government and health ministers to ensure that urgent investment in hygiene and public health is central to any strategy to respond to and rebuild after COVID-19, in line with WHO guidance, and in light of shrinking economies the world over, by taking the following critical actions.
+At the World Health Assembly, we called on heads of government and health ministers to ensure that urgent investment in hygiene and public health is central to any strategy to respond to and rebuild after COVID-19, in line with WHO guidance, and in light of shrinking economies the world over, by taking the following critical actions:

 Watch our short animation on the importance of WASH in healthcare facilities.